Inflectra/spira-documentation/docs/SpiraApps/Default-Descriptions.md

 This SpiraApp lets users to create artifacts from their details pages with pre-populated default descriptions.
 These descriptions are added automatically when creating new artifacts from the relevant details page.
 The following artifacts are supported: requirements, releases, test cases, incidents, tasks, and risks.

 !!! info "About this SpiraApp"
-    - [ ] system settings
+    - product settings
-    - [x] product settings
+    - runs automatically on the requirement details page
-    - [ ] product template setup required
+    - runs automatically on the release details page
-    - [x] runs automatically on the requirement details page
+    - runs automatically on the test case details page
-    - [x] runs automatically on the release details page
+    - runs automatically on the incident details page
-    - [x] runs automatically on the test case details page
+    - runs automatically on the task details page
-    - [x] runs automatically on the incident details page
+        {: .edition-spiraplan .edition-spirateam}
-    - [x] runs automatically on the task details page {: .edition-spiraplan .edition-spirateam}
+    - runs automatically on the risk details page
-    - [x] runs automatically on the risk details page {: .edition-spiraplan .edition-spirateam}
+        {: .edition-spiraplan .edition-spirateam}

 ## Setup